 Since the early 2000s, the DOE has been implementing an "accelerated cleanup" approach at the INL Site.
 Contractors are incentivized to complete FFA/CO, Idaho Settlement Agreement (PDF), and other cleanup agreement milestones ahead of schedule.
 Such an approach has been highly successful and has saved taxpayers hundreds of millions of dollars.

-In 2021, the Idaho Environmental Coalition, LLC (IEC) was selected by the U.S. Department of Energy (DOE) to manage cleanup operations at the Idaho National Laboratory (INL) Site under a ten-year, $6.4 billion contract.
-IEC is led by Jacobs and includes North Wind Portage as a partner.
-IEC’s team of integrated small business subcontractors includes Navarro, ORT and Spectra Tech.
-Together we offer DOE a team with a history of accelerating cleanup at the Idaho Cleanup Project (ICP) to reduce DOE’s environmental liabilities and to enhance the INL mission.
+In 2021, Idaho Environmental Coalition, LLC was selected by the DOE to manage cleanup operations at the Idaho National Laboratory (INL) Site under a ten-year, $6.4 billion contract.
+IEC, a contractor formed by Jacobs, North Wind Portage, and our team of integrated small business subcontractors, Navarro, ORT and Spectra Tech, have come together as Idaho Environmental Coalition (IEC) to offer DOE a team with a history of accelerating cleanup at ICP to reduce DOE’s environmental liabilities and to enhance the INL mission.

 Factoring in all agreements, the DOE and its contractors have completed 98.5 percent of all cleanup milestones on or ahead of schedule at the INL Site.
 With billions of dollars in cleanup and waste management investments, the Snake River Plain Aquifer and public are considerably safer today.
 While challenges remain with meeting existing and future milestones, DOE and Idaho Environmental Coalition will explore all options possible to keep its cleanup commitments to the citizens of Idaho.